Hal W. Smith: Career after 1960

 Smith and Burgess returned as the Pirates' platoon catchers in 1961, although Smith slumped to a .223 average with only three home runs.
 Left unprotected in the 1961 Major League Baseball expansion draft, he was selected by the Houston Colt .45s in the premium phase of the lottery.
 Smith was the catcher for the first Major League game in Houston baseball history, going 2-for-4 with a home run and a double in an 11–2 rout of the Chicago Cubs on April 10, 1962.
 He was the Colt .45s' regular catcher during their maiden National League season and hit 12 home runs, third on the club, but batted only .235.
 In 1963, rookie John Bateman claimed the starting catcher job and Smith split his season between Houston and the Colt .45s' Oklahoma City 89ers affiliate.
 He then wrapped up his MLB career in 1964 as a backup catcher with the Cincinnati Reds, hitting only .121 in 32 games.

 Smith appeared in 879 games over ten Major League seasons, with his 715 hits including 148 doubles and ten triples.
 In addition, during the 1960–61 seasons, he was one of two Hal Smiths catching in the National League.
 The other, Harold Raymond Smith, toiled for the St. Louis Cardinals.

 Smith died on January 9, 2020, in Columbus, Texas.
+He was 89 years old.